Get a No Obligation Quote Today!

 Moving to Bedford

-Riverside and embankment properties come with a premium price tag in Bedford, although the modern Marina Court has four-bed terraces at prices just under £300,000.
-The town centre is a mishmash of late Georgian properties and new builds, the more upmarket three-bed flats are on the market for around £180,000, but one-beds can be picked up for as little as £60,000.
-There are rows and rows of terraces in Bedford which are particularly popular with young families, with prices between £100,000 and £175,000.
+If you are thinking of moving to Bedford and looking at properties, then depending on your budget, the lovely Riverside and embankment properties come with a premium price tag in Bedford, although the modern Marina Court has terraced house for sale from £240,000.
+The town centre is a mishmash of late Georgian properties and new builds, the more upmarket three-bed flats are on the market for around £425,000, but one-beds can be picked up for as little as £40,000.
+There are rows and rows of terraces in Bedford which are particularly popular with young families, with prices between £190,000 and £875,000.
 Some of the 20th century semis can be seen for prices as low as £150,000, but generally they fall between £240,000 and £350,000.
-If budgets allow, search around Devon Park and Bedford Park, they offer Victorian detached villas for prices around £390,000 and £550,000.

-Rental prices in Bedford are very favourable, with the average being £760 pcm.
-One and two bed flats start at around £595 pcm, with the most expensive around £950 pcm and just a stone’s throw from the train station.
-Terraced family three-beds tend to be upwards of £850, with the most expensive benefitting from close proximity to transport links, gardens, and tasteful décor.
+Rental prices in Bedford are very favourable, with the average being £750 pcm.
+One and two bed flats start at around £625 pcm, with the most expensive around £1500 pcm and just a stone’s throw from the train station.
+Terraced family three-beds tend to be upwards of £1000, with the most expensive benefitting from close proximity to transport links, gardens, and tasteful décor.
 Family semis fall into a very similar bracket, but can go well over £1500 pcm due to finish and bedrooms.
 There are some bargain detached homes, but be prepared for a journey to the town centre and transport links.
-The majority of spacious properties are available for upwards of £1150 pcm.

 Schools in Bedford